speedata/xts-doc/docs/manual/programming/index.md

 This loop is run through 10 times.

 This command executes the enclosed commands as many times as the expression in select results in.
-The loop counter is stored in the variable _loopcounter, unless otherwise set by `variable="…​"`.
+The loop counter is stored in the variable `_loopcounter`, unless otherwise set by `variable="..."`.

 Besides the simple loop there are also loops with conditions: